DessertsLab/Sachima/README.md

 ``` shell
 node -v
 ```
-> Sometime you need change python to python3 and pip to pip3.
+> Sometimes you need change python to python3 and pip to pip3.

-Install sachima by pip
+Sachima is on the Python Package Index(PyPI), so it can be installed with standard Python tools like pip:

 ``` python
 pip install -U sachima
 ```

+> -U means update if exists

 Check sachima version
 ``` shell